runmedev/docs.runme.dev/docs/guide/dagger.md

 ## Getting Started

-To proceed with this guide, it is crucial to install Dagger first:
+To proceed with this guide, it is crucial to install both Runme and Dagger first:

 - **Install Runme**

 Install the [Runme extension](https://marketplace.visualstudio.com/items?itemName=stateful.runme) in your VS Code editor.
 Runme also provides other [client interfaces](/installation/index.md) where you can run your Markdown file.
 Once installed, you can make Runme your [default Markdown viewer](/installation/vscode#how-to-set-vs-code-as-your-default-markdown-viewer).

-- **Install Docker(if not already installed)**
+- **Install Docker (if not already installed)**

 Get Docker installed and running on your local machine.
 You can download Docker from the [official website](https://www.docker.com/).
 After downloading Docker, you need to keep it running before executing any command.